 Which pirate ship?

-There are various pirate boats on offer in the Marmaris harbour.
+There are various pirate boats on offer in the Marmaris harbor.
 I don’t know what they were like, but ours was bigger and better known than the others.

 Are there other boat trips?